Disclosures

 What kind of things am I required/not required to report?

-What support will Chairs/LAU Heads and Deans have to help them decide whether an activity is or is not acceptable?
+What support do Chairs/LAU Heads and Deans have to help them decide whether an activity may or may not create a conflict?

-Answer: Chairs and Deans will refer to University Policy 4021, the University Policy 2021 Procedures, and to their School or College’s Procedures in deciding whether an activity is acceptable.
-They will also be able to refer questions to ORIA, Institutional Compliance, and to Human Resources.
+Answer: Chairs and Deans should refer to University Policy 4021, the University Policy 4021 Procedures, and to their School or College’s Procedures in deciding whether an activity is acceptable.
+They are also able to refer questions to the Office of Institutional Compliance, the Office of Research Integrity and Assurance (ORIA), and to Human Resources.
+Questions about activities may be emailed to Institutional Compliance and ORIA via [email protected].

 How much time/effort will reviewing and approving take?
 Will it take as much time/effort as setting up a COI waiver?